Dpipremkumar/Elitez_UI_and_API_Automation_Tasks/README.md

 Clone this repository

-Go to the feature file and run it from the src/test/resources folder.
+Go to the CucumberSuite.java file and run it from the src/test/runner folder.